-The Happy Trails Resort was nothing but a set of plans for RV lots, park models, a clubhouse and pool, and a golf course.
-It was to a place for those who have achieved the American dream to move to the desert from cold states that don’t see much sun in the winter.
+The Happy Trails Resort was once nothing but a set of plans for RV lots, park models, a clubhouse and pool, and a golf course.
+It is now a place for those who have achieved the American dream to move to the desert from cold states that don’t see much sun in the winter.
 It has become a place for relaxation, socializing, barbecues, dances and ice cream socials.

-Roy Rogers and Dale Evans lent the resort their aura and promoted it.
-In the Chuck wagon dining room, off in a lonesome corner, is a display of mannikins wearing authentic costumes worn by Mr. and Mrs. Rogers, and cowboy memorabilia from an era when Roy Rogers was as big a star as Hollywood could create.
+Roy Rogers and Dale Evans lent this resort their aura and promoted it.
+In the Chuck wagon dining room, off in a lonesome corner, is a display of mannequins wearing authentic costumes worn by Mr. and Mrs. Rogers, and cowboy memorabilia from an era when Roy Rogers was as big a star as Hollywood could create.

 Looking at the costumes one is struck by how small a man Roy Rogers was, and how petite a woman was Dale Evans.